reduxjs/redux/docs/tutorials/BarebonesTutorial.md

 ### Usage in a reducer

-Building on our [motivating example](#motivation-2), to allow us to handle passengers entering our lift and relaxing our FIFO assumption about passengers exiting:
+Building on our [motivating example](#motivation-2), to allow us to handle passengers entering our elevator and relaxing our FIFO assumption about passengers exiting:

 ```js
 /*